Sunday, December 29, 2024

 There was a lot of heresay about 2023 being 'the year of death metal', and though it was definitely a stalwart year for veterans joining back into the foray, I found more enjoyment in the backlog of black metal I listened to.
 My top 50 has a more comprehensive list of everything I enjoyed in that realm in case you were wondering where all the black metal was at.
 For sure, my tastes veer more towards the unorthodox and innovative, so it's almost a given that bands like Kvelertak, Dødheimsgard, Enslaved and Malorkarpatan ended up where they did.
 Insane performances all, the Dødheimsgard disc especially mesmerized me every time I spun it.
 An elegiac, mind-bending ode to absurdism.

 There are also a couple of 'outliers' like the new In Flames and Voyager, records that seem to fit awkwardly between the grim, subterranean subtext engulfing them.
 As with previous years, I do not give a damn, these records were on repeat until my ears bled dry this year, and they've earned their spot for having some annoyingly catchy songs.
 Go figure.
 Finally, although there's a relatively equitable distribution of genres, it would have been nice to see some more standout tech death this year.
 My craving for noodling guitars and clinical breakdowns that thankfully satisfied by Gorod with one of their strongest outings to date, although Suffocation and Afterbirth (on my top 50 list) also did well.
-Other popular albums from this space, like the new The Zenith Passage, Nithing or Nightmarer were either mediocre or poorly executed.
+Other popular albums from this space, like the new Nithing or Nightmarer were either mediocre or poorly executed.

 Links to the albums are below, as well as other random lists I've accrued over the year.